mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 It means, “My task as abbot makes me busy, so I don’t have enough time to discuss it with you now.”
 So he said [that and] he left.

 [And that is also] not a real answer, but he exactly had great skillful methods, so-called “parry.”
-Sometimes he had a skillful method so-called *[unintelligible]*.
+Sometimes he had a skillful method so-called “thrust.”
 But on the other hand, parry.
 [It’s] not escape.

 So, in the commentary, it says: